In this car seat comparison, you can find out what the Tell Me Baby community thinks are the top car seats on the market.

 Car capsules can be a great option for easily getting baby in and out of the car without having to remove them from their car seat.
 The base of the capsule is installed into the car and the seat itself is able to be taken in and out.
 They are also very convenient when paired with a compatible pram to create a complete travel system.

-Convertible car seats are probably the most popular option for newborns, because they’re the most versatile.
-Convertible car seats are able to be positioned rear-facing for at least the first 6 months, though they can stay rear-facing until your child reaches the maximum height marker for the rear-facing position.
+Convertible car seats are probably the most popular option for newborns because they’re the most versatile.
+They are able to be positioned rear-facing for at least the first 6 months, though they can stay rear-facing until your child reaches the maximum height marker for the rear-facing position.
 Depending on the car seat and your child’s height, you may be able to keep your baby rear-facing for much longer than 6 months.
 Then they can be turned to be a forward-facing car seat until your child is 4 years old.

 Convertible booster seats offer a forward-facing position only, so aren’t designed for babies under 6 months – though they are a great option if you’re looking for a harnessed car seat for a tall toddler.
 They can also be a logical follow on car seat from an infant car capsule.

 There are a couple of car seats in Australia that are designed to go from birth all the way until 8 years old.
-These car seats also offer the option of extended rear facing.
+These also offer the option of extended rear-facing.
 While they are generally are more expensive option initially, they might be the only car seat your child will ever need from birth so can save money in the long run.